defsprite/languess/README.md

 ## Installation

 Run `bundle install` once.
-In case you are not using rvm or an other gemset manager, prefix all command using `bundle exec`.
+In case you are not using rvm or another gemset manager, prefix all commands using `bundle exec`.

 ## Command line

 Just call `(bundle exec) bin/languess`, like so:

 ```
-$ bin/languess tenderlove
+$ (bundle exec) bin/languess tenderlove
 Ruby
 ```